-For many years, coin-operated telephones (hereinafter, generally, "coin telephones"), then provided exclusively by the local telephone company, were a ubiquitous fixture on the streets and in the shops of every city around the world (even in some homes).
+For many years, coin-operated telephones (hereinafter, generally, "coin telephones"), often called by the public "payphones", then provided exclusively by the local telephone company, were a ubiquitous fixture on the streets and in the shops of every city around the world (even in some homes).
 They were, everywhere, an important part of the culture.